PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 ```

 Excel automatically supplies a special style when a hyperlink is
 entered into a cell.
 PhpSpreadsheet cannot do so.
-However, you
+However,
+starting with release 4.3,
-can mimic Excel's behavior with:
+you can mimic Excel's behavior with:
 ```php
 $spreadsheet->getActiveSheet()
     ->getStyle('E26')